 Not only does taking examinations act as a structured and clearly-defined assessment of the standard of a dancer, it also provides lifelong skills: the confidence to enter a job interview, the importance of presenting yourself in a polite and respectful manner, learning the value of hard work and dedication (especially in preparation to achieve a goal — for example, preparing for SATs, GCSEs and A-Levels), to name but a few.

-This is now our fifth consecutive year of every pupil entered for an ISTD and NATD examination achieving a Distinction
+This is now our sixth consecutive year of every pupil entered for an ISTD and NATD examination achieving a Distinction

 (Distinction is 80/100 marks and above)

 Our School has a 100% pass rate in all children's ballet, tap and modern examinations, with 98% of students gaining distinctions over our school's 40 years, from Pre-Primary through to Advanced 2.